Graphical combinatorics and a distributive law for modular operads: Modular operads with unit

 This section begins by returning to the definition of modular operads in \cref{defn: Modular operad} and looking in more detail at the combinatorics of (contracted) units.
 This combinatorial information can be encoded in a monad $\DD = (D, \mu^\DD, \eta^\DD)$ on $\GS$.

 Once $\DD$ is defined, it is a small step to obtaining the distributive law $\lambda\colon TD \Rightarrow DT$, whose construction provides us with an explicit description of the modular operad monad $\DD\TT$ in terms of equivalence classes of graphs structured by graphical species.
-Moreover, as discussed in \cref{dist for CSM}, the construction of $\DD\TT$ is such that it is always possible to work with nice (non-degenerate and with well-behaved colimits) representatives of these classes, thereby avoiding the problem of loops (\cref{degenerate}).
+Moreover, as discussed in \cref{dist for CSM}, the construction of $\DD\TT$ is such that it is always possible to work with nice (non-degenerate) representatives of these classes, thereby avoiding the problem of loops described in \cref{degenerate}.